 So first, and this is a recurring theme, the futurist Mr Theobald foresees technology—in this case, computers—rendering labour obsolete.
 After the huge post-1990 growth in personal and business computing, we now see that there is still much work to be done in society.
 You would think his dire prognostications would seem quaint and naive now—but no, Futurism.com is still broadcasting the very same idea half a century later.
 Always it, seems, utopia is just over the next hill.

 Next, he says that the individual will be free to opt out of work all together, but that this will set a person free to solve our urgent problems.
 The guaranteed income would encourage risk taking and innovation.
 He fails to address the problem of whether, relieved from want and the urgent desire to improve ones personal situation, an individual would do anything at all.

-Whilst it is true that relieved from a menial task, some great genius may emerge.
-It is equally true that relieved from the spur to address pressing personal needs, other great genius may lapse into idleness.
+While it is true that relieved from a menial task, some great genius may emerge, it is equally true that, relieved from the spur to address pressing personal needs, other great geniuses may lapse into idleness.
 It also ignores the reality of great endeavours; they need not only labour but land and capital resources.

 As well as the disruption to the free market which provides the riches so many politicians say are keen to redistribute, there is of course the issue of redistribution itself.
-The seizure of goods form individuals - the product of their labour - is an attack on property rights, an assault on liberty (self ownership) and a contravention of one of the most foundational aspects of the law;
+The seizure of goods from individuals—the product of their labour—is an attack on property rights, an assault on liberty (self-ownership), and a contravention of one of the most foundational aspects of the law;

 The idea that the state may use violence, or the threat of violence, to extract wealth from its citizens is so common now that few realise how lawless the whole process is.
 It is based not on voluntary exchange and express individual consent.
 Rather, it is based on the threat of violence towards the more unruly individuals and the compliance, sullen or otherwise, of the majority.
 It was for this reason that Murray Rothbard called the state a: